BioKT/ResDocs/docs/Gromacs/md_setup.md

 simply solvates the molecule filling the box with the water model geometry of choice.

 ### Energy minimization
-Considering that we are starting from a peptide conformation and a fixed water box configuration that are not particularly meaningful, we will first energy minimize the system using steepest descent.
+onsidering that we are starting from a peptide conformation and a fixed water box configuration that are not particularly meaningful, we will first energy minimize the system using steepest descent.
 ```